flawnson/flawnson.github.io/docs/_drafts/Good Ol' Fashion Book Reports.md

 # A Programmer's Introduction to Mathematics - Jeremy Kun (IN PROGRESS)
 ## Key Takeaways

+ - There are many direct analogs between programming and mathematics
+    - Set builder notation is literally just a list comprehension
+    - Proof by induction is just a recrsive algorithm
+    -

 # Gödel, Escher, Bach - Douglas R. Hofstadter (IN PROGRESS)
 ## Key Takeaways